snehalvisionify/visionai-docs/docs/overview/quick-start.md

         <img src="../../img/visionify-event-details.jpg" alt="Events Page" />
         <div class="step-content">
             <h4>2.
 Event Details</h4>
             <p>On the Event Details page, you can view a 12-second video clip of the event.
-You can click thumbs up/down to vote on the event.
-Additionally, you can <b>leave a review, mark the event as accurate or inaccurate</b>, and view the severity level of the event—categorized as <b>Low, Moderate, or High</b>—to better understand its criticality.</p>
+You can click thumbs up/down to vote on the event.<br>Additionally, you can <b>mark the event as accurate or inaccurate</b>, and view the severity level of the event—categorized as <b>Low, Moderate, or High</b>—to better understand its criticality.</p>
         </div>
     </div>
     <div class="setup-step">